Bridge of Sighs (novel): Plot summary

 The novel is set in a small, fictional town in upstate New York called Thomaston.
 Like Empire Falls, the town is quickly deteriorating.
-The story is about Louis Charles ("Lucy") Lynch, his family, his wife, and his best friend.
+The story is about Louis Charles ("Lucy") Lynch, his family, his wife, and his best friend, Bobby Marconi.
 Sixty-year-old Lou Lynch has cheerfully spent his entire life in Thomaston, New York, married to the same woman, Sarah.
 He is the proprietor of three convenience stores.

+Reception

+In The New York Times, critic Janet Maslin called the novel "richly evocative and beautifully wrought, delivered with deceptive ease".
+Another reviewer for the Times, Stephen Metcalf, criticized some aspects of the novel, writing that the character arc of Bobby Marconi strained credulity.
+DJ Taylor of the Guardian also found some of the characters unconvinced, though he called the novel "beautifully done".